Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: Comparative analysis with ULA

+where $\frac{\RDULA}{4 \, \alpha_\mathrm{\scalebox{.5}{3dB}}} \cos^2{\varphi}$ represents the \ac{EBRD}, with $\RDULA$ denoting the Rayleigh distance of the \ac{ULA}.
+Furthermore, $\varphi$ is the angle between a line perpendicular to the array face and the array axis.
 Notably, the \ac{EBRD} for a \ac{ULA} is maximized in the boresight direction, i.e., at $\varphi = 0^{\circ}$ in \eqref{eqn11}, whereas the \ac{UCA} exhibits its minimum \ac{EBRD} at $\theta=0^{\circ}$ (boresight direction), as given in Corollary~\ref{theorem3}.
 Consequently, \acp{UE} located at the boresight of the \ac{UCA} or in the endfire direction of the \ac{ULA} may not fully benefit from near-field beamfocusing.
 Note that the rotational symmetry of a \ac{UCA} is confined to the azimuth plane and does not extend to the elevation dimension.
-Consequently, the beamfocusing characteristics of a \ac{UCA} remain invariant with respect to the azimuth angle but are dependent on the elevation angle.
+Consequently, the beamfocusing characteristics of a \ac{UCA} remain invariant with respect to the azimuth but depend on the elevation angle.